YOU ARE GOD’S TABERNACLE OF MEETING

 God dwells in you in the fullness of His glory and power.
 It is the same Holy Spirit who worked mightily in and through the Lord Jesus and His early apostles that now dwells and works in you (Acts 10:47, 15:8-9).

 Friend, just like Moses separated his tent from the polluted camp of Israel to retain and manifest God’s glory, you also have been called out or separated from the pollution of the world to carry and manifest God’s awesome glory to your generation.

 Therefore, quit searching for God everywhere; you are God’s temple.
 God now dwells and lives in you in His fullness.
 The world should be searching for you in order to meet with and experience the God who dwells and lives in you.

 Like Moses, begin to spend quality time daily to commune with God in your tent and then go out to manifest God’s love, wisdom, glory, presence and power to the perishing and desperate souls out there searching for God.

 You are God’s tabernacle of meeting and many people are waiting to encounter and experience the God who is dwelling and living in you.
 Please, don’t keep them waiting for too long!

 Prayer: My Dear Heavenly Father, thank You for making me Your tabernacle of meeting where people seeking for You can encounter and experience You.
-Dear Holy Spirit, teach and help me daily to prepare myself so that people may meet with God in me wherever I go, in Jesus’ name.
+Dear Holy Spirit, teach and help me daily to prepare myself so that people may see and meet with God in me wherever I go, in Jesus’ name.
 Amen.